vish-n-u/foodVillaApp/README.md

 # Swiggy clone application
-This project is a highly responsive swiggy-clone web application, built using Reactjs and Tailwindcss.
+This project is a highly responsive swiggy-clone web application

+### This is the frontend details of the project

 ## Tools used
 - Parcel